shrinerb/shrine/doc/processing.md

 ### Backgrounding

 Since file processing can be time consuming, it's recommended to move it into a background job.

+#### With promotion

-The simplest way is to use the [`backgrounding`][backgrounding] plugin to move promotion into a background job, and then create derivatives as part of promotion:
+The simplest way is to use the [`backgrounding`][backgrounding] plugin to move promotion into a background job, and then create derivatives as part of
+promotion:

 ```rb
 Shrine.plugin :backgrounding